knpuniversity/symfony2-rest/knpu/episode3/filtering.md

 Paginated a big collection is a must.
 But you might also want a client to be able to search or filter that collection.
 Ok, so how do we search on the web?
-Well usually, you fill in a box, hit submitm and that makes a `GET` request with your search term as a query parameter like `?q=`.
+Well usually, you fill in a box, hit submit, and that makes a `GET` request with your search term as a query parameter like `?q=`.
 The server reads that and returns the results.

 I have an idea!
 Let's do the *exact* same thing!
 First, we will *of course* add a